hoodoer/checkHostsInScope/README.md

 e.g. ./checkHostsInScope.sh ./subdomains.txt ./inScopeIPs.txt

-Optionally you can also do a whose on the IP address and get the owning organization like so:
+Optionally you can also do a whois on the IP address and get the owning organization like so:

 e.g. ./checkHostsInScope.sh ./subdomains.txt ./inScopeIPs.txt --yekkiMode